ngenisis/dotfiles/README.md

 make <application name>
 ```

+This will handle dependencies between my dotfiles.
 To use my default configuration, just run `make`.
 To use all my dotfiles, run `make all`.

 ## Dependencies